allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Directly contradict the decision
     * Refuse to work on the decided option
     * Make decisions that would affect another team without first notifying them
+    * Make decisions that will affect the whole group with only certain group members (ie, excluding any group member from the decision-making process)
     * :heavy_exclamation_mark: TODO: add any additional items in the U category for the decision making as a team

 ### Postmortems